MeghaN28/GroceryProject/README.md

 Then you connect to the database using database user credentials (team_member1 and secure_password) to access myDatabase with readWrite privileges.(I will share on teams seperately)

+Install Ollama
+Then run ollama serve seperately on a tab to start the ollama server then ai prompt request will be working
+Ensure
+- backend running
+- ollama running
+- frontend running